-A consumer proposal, in Calgary or Edmonton, Alberta, is a legal process which enables you to make an offer to your creditors to modify your payments or to pay them a percentage of what you owe.
+A consumer proposal in Alberta, is a legal process which enables you to consolidate your debt and make an offer to your creditors to modify your payments or to repay only a percentage of what you owe.
 A proposal allows you a fresh start without going bankrupt.

-You can make a proposal (or file bankruptcy) if you:
+You can make a proposal (or file bankruptcy) in Alberta if you:

 are not presently in bankruptcy